MSUSAzureAccelerators/ADX-IoT-Analytics-Accelerator/README.md

 ## Deployment instructions

-On the [Azure Cloud Shell](https://shell.azure.com/) run the following commands to deploy the solution:
+On the [Azure Cloud Shell](https://shell.azure.com/) run the following commands to deploy the accelerator:
 1. Login to Azure
     ```bash
     az login